smsohan/smsohan.github.com/source/_posts/2019-05-29-microsoft-word-vs-apple-pages.markdown

 ![MsWordVsApplePages](/images/WordsVsPages.png)
 Showing a Screenshot of Microsoft Word for Mac and Apple Pages

-This is what you get by default when you open a Blank document on both editors.
+This is what you get by default when you open a blank document on both editors.
 I love that Apple Pages puts a deep focus on the content.
 If you haven't used it, I'd recommend trying it out.
 I know Microsoft Word has a known face, so you're likely used to all the distractions that sorrounds the content.